Graphic Novel Review | Valve Presents: The Sacrifice & Other Steam-Powered Stories #1

-Valve Presents: The Sacrifice and Other Steam-Powered Stories #1
+Valve Presents: The Sacrifice and Other Steam-Powered Stories by Valve

-For fifteen years, Valve Corporation has defined the cutting edge of video games.
-Now, Valve joins with Dark Horse to bring three critically acclaimed, fan-favorite series to print, with a hardcover collection of comics from the worlds of Left 4 Dead, Team Fortress, and Portal.
-With over 300-pages of story, Valve Presents: The Sacrifice and Other Steam-Powered Stories is a must-read for fans looking to further explore the games they love, or comics readers interested in dipping their toes into new mythos!
+For fifteen years, Valve has defined the cutting edge of video games.
+Now, Valve joins with Dark Horse to bring three critically acclaimed, fan-favorite series to print, with a collection of comics from the worlds of Left 4 Dead, Team Fortress, and Portal.
+With over two hundred pages of story, Valve Presents: The sacrifice and other Steam-Powered Stories is a must-read for fans looking to further explore the games they love or comics readers interested in dipping their toes into new mythos!